Medical and Surgical Treatment for All Ages

 Great River Health System-Eye Specialists treats medical conditions of

-the eye and eye injuries.
-Although we don’t make glasses or fit
+found in larger eye clinics nationwide.
+Although we don’t make glasses

-for contact lenses, we can give patients a prescription for glasses that
+or fit for contact lenses, we can give patients a prescription for glasses

 In-Office Laser Treatment

 A single type of laser can't be used to treat multiple eye problems,

 so our clinic has three: Argon, YAG and SLT.
 They are used for treating:

 We also perform some procedures at Great River Medical Center.

 You don’t need a referral to schedule an appointment with us.
 Our

 clinic accepts medical insurance only – no vision insurance.
 We